kiniry/objective-c/s093030/assignment2/README.txt

 - Contravariance is about converting from a general type to a smaller type.

-This can effect return types in derived subclasses if they inherit from a class but then override a method but changes the return type to a subtype of the type that the super class' method returns.
+This can effect return types in derived subclasses if they inherit from a class but then override a method but change the return type to a subtype of the type that the super class' method returns.

 For an example of this effect on return types see the ExperimentVariance.m